Department of Biological Sciences

 • Up to three interdisciplinary electives may count as general biology electives.

-• Courses in biology taken through cross-registration or study abroad at another university may count as electives if prior permission is obtained from the Carnegie Mellon Department of Biological Sciences advisor.
+• Courses in biology taken through cross-registration or study abroad at another university may count as electives if prior permission is obtained from the Director of Undergraduate Studies.

 Departmental Electives Group